vermaaditi0304-lgtm/HR_Analytics_Project/README.md

 - Cleaned and validated the HR dataset.
 - Removed duplicate and inconsistent records.
+- Created lookup tables to organize categorical data and establish relationships for accurate reporting.
 - Organized the data into a structured format for analysis.

 ### 📊 Step 2: Data Analysis